 The limited sample size of LFS data does not allow us to control for more than one variable at a time.
-Therefore, the comparisons of averages shown above do not necessarily reflect an uplift in earnings determined by the participation in WorldSkills UK competition-based training but can reflect substantial heterogeneity in the two samples compared.
+Therefore, the comparisons of averages shown in section 4.3 do not necessarily reflect an uplift in earnings determined by the participation into the WorldSkills UK competition but can reflect substantial heterogeneity in the two samples compared.